SVA-SE/MATRIX-dashboards/docs/r-shiny.md

 ### What is R Shiny?

-[R](https://cran.r-project.org/) is a scripting language and analysis software used globally by researchers and data scientists for statistical computing and data analysis.
+<a href="https://cran.r-project.org/" target="_blank">R</a> is a scripting language and analysis software used globally by researchers and data scientists for statistical computing and data analysis.
 It is open source and proposes a large set of libraries to achieve a range of analysis, data manipulation and visualisation.

-[Shiny](https://shiny.rstudio.com/) is a library for R, allowing a developer to create a dahsboard with interactive graphs, by writing R code only.
+<a href="https://shiny.rstudio.com/" target="_blank">Shiny</a> is a library for R, allowing a developer to create a dahsboard with interactive graphs, by writing R code only.
 No knowledge of website development languages (HTML, CSS and JS) is required.
 If the developer has knowledge of these basic web development languages, it is possible to integrate custom scripts and stylesheets to a Shiny dashboard to create a more complex and customisable website.

 ### Implementation Requirements